 Current students, faculty, and staff can access articles from off-campus.
 Simply choose an appropriate article database, you will be recognized as a "remote" user, the window below will appear asking you to verify who you are.
 Use the same username and login you use to access your NDNU email and just like that you should find yourself in the database you selected.
 Give us a call if you are having login issues at 650.508.3444.

+Check out this brief (and very helpful) tutorial on this topic.
 There is a large 'DISCOVERY' search box on the top center of the library's homepage.
 Using that box to search will return results that include books, electronic books, and articles.
 Use the limiter check boxes found on the results page to view only books.

 The library's book collections include books in two mediums, physical books and electronic books.